willstepp/writings/joseph-the-son/jts-notes.md

 (4000) 11: Joseph ties up dog but it runs off across the field.
 Joseph follows it past the point where he’s forbidden to go.
 Follows it into the woods.
 Is chased by a horse, deeper.
 Comes upon a lake.
 Grandfather there on a log.
 Tells grandfather what happened with Jacob.
 Mother wakes Joseph to tell him grandfather has passed away.

 (3000) 12: Falling snow.
 They bury grandfather next to his wife in the backyard.
 Hires the boys from the trailer park.
 They respect Joseph now.
-Margaret from church comes to tell them not to come around (in a nice way), tell about Jacob’s suicide at a Motel 6 outside Birmingham.
+Margaret from church comes to tell them not to come around (in a nice way), tell about Jacob’s suicide in a rest area bathroom stall outside Birmingham.

 (3000) 13: Mother crying after putting Lizzie to bed.
 Joseph consoles her, stokes fire, and they fall asleep in one another’s arms.

 EPILOGUE:

 (1500) 14: Will returns in the middle of the night and rekindles the fire, awaits his family to awaken.

+There is a mystery in the everyday.
+Your responsibility is to reveal that.
+It should not come from the flow of words, or the kind of words you use, but from the actions and words of the characters.
+Forget the metaphors, symbols.
+Evoke the scenes as if they really happened.
+Put yourself there.
+Don’t explain too much.
+Trust the reader to read between the lines.
+In fact, expect them to.
+It is compelling when the reader must engage like that.
+Also plant seeds throughout the story that sprout at different times and in different forms later.
+This compels the reader.

+You know by this point what your strengths are.
+Embrace those strengths.
+If what you can do does not resemble what people normally consider a novel then so be it.
+Don’t conform to an expectation of how a story should be told.
+This is not arrogance if you keep humble and stay critical of what you write.
+If it works for you then it will work for others.
+Put simply, have faith.
+There is an invisible boundary that keeps you inside its walls.
+Those are the boundaries of convention and expectation.
+Escape.
+You feel them constraining what you are able to do, conceive of.

+Create rounded characters.
+Suggest their character through description and dialogue.
+But do not define them to the reader.

+Make it so real

+The dirt road
+The barn
+The old house (like a tomb)
+Trailer park
+Field with horse / lake
+Southern Baptist Church
+Jacob’s Farm

+The dinner: Meatloaf, corn on the cob, mashed potatoes, green beans, mac and cheese.
+Mother whistles as she prepares meal.
+Wears dark red lipstick.

+Beth works as cashier at the Piggly Wiggly

+Unnamed North Georgia town.
+Will left last year.
+Had to move in with grandpa when he got sick.
+Water on the brain.
+No money.
+Just a pager number.

+Kelly and Steven Echols
+Jacob Brumbalow
+Beth, Joseph, Lizzie, Will, Kenneth Hight
+Margaret Foy
+Jesse Black